 Why You Still Need Keywords

 You may have heard that keywords are dead, and keyword research doesn’t matter anymore.
 That’s like saying like your car doesn’t need a steering wheel.
+Even the best web design won’t do you any good if there’s no clear direction for the content on your site.

 Every website still needs a sound keyword strategy, and any good SEO company should still be doing keyword research.
-Keywords are the compass that guides your SEO strategy.
+Keywords are the compass that guides your SEO marketing strategy.
 They help set the direction for your web content and give Google insight into what each web page is all about.

 At EZMarketing, our keyword research is focused on your business and your target audience.
 We know that a successful keyword strategy isn’t about ranking for random search topics.
 It’s about ranking for relevant search queries that will attract the right visitors to your site.